ClementTsang/bottom/docs/content/usage/widgets/cpu.md

 One can also adjust the displayed time range through either the keyboard or mouse, with a range of 30s to 600s.

-This widget can also be configured to display Nvidia GPU utilization (`--enable_gpu` on Linux/Windows).

 ## Key bindings

 Note that key bindings are generally case-sensitive.